kabanero-io/kabanero-foundation/scripts/README.md

 Login to the Tekton dashboard using openshift credentials `http://tekton-dashboard-tekton-pipelines.apps.openshift.subdomain`

-If your github repository is private, create a secret with your github credentials.
-Use `kabanero-pipeline` for service account and associate the secret with the service account.
+Use the service account called `kabanero-pipeline` to run your pipeline.
+If your github repository is private, create a secret with your github credentials and associate the secret with the service account.

 ![](secret.png)